newatoms/guides/use-social-media-as-communication-tool/readme.md

 Try to keep your content on a minimal amount of different sources and and channel it through social media.
 If using video, try to keep all your material on one provider.
 Try to avoid confusion where readers can find the content again.

-Be consistent in language, frequence, and use of external services such as eventbrite.
+Be consistent in language, frequency, and use of external services such as eventbrite.

 ## Practicality per channel
 Here you will find some info, specifically for the mentioned social media channels.